zoolanders/documentation/zoocompare/01.basics/03.integration/docs.md

 * **Rows**

   In this position you can place any Element which data you would like to be displayed in the comparison Chart.
 Each Element has it's own Rendering options, be sure to set it up as needed.
-It could happen that the Element has no data, in that case an alternative text could be displayed using the "If no value, render instead* field under the ZOOcompare Section.
+It could happen that the Element has no data, in that case an alternative text could be displayed using the "If no value, render instead" field under the ZOOcompare Section.

   Additionally you can place the **Compare** Element in this position to render special rows such as **Main Header** and **Header** or even add custom ones.
 Checkout the [Element section](#compare-element) for more details.